 House Build Rates: There was a year on year reduction in house build rates from 2007/08 to 2011/12 in South Holland District - this trend extends to 2012/13 in Boston Borough.
-However since 2011/12, the number of homes built in South Holland increased 4 years in a row, before falling slightly last year and again this year.
-In Boston Borough, house build rates have increased in 3 of the 4 years since 2012/13.
-In 2016/17, 352 homes were built in Boston Borough while 266 were completed in South Holland District.
+However since 2011/12, the number of homes built in South Holland increased 4 years in a row, before falling slightly for 2 years and recovering this year.
+In Boston Borough, house build rates have increased in 4 of the 5 years since 2012/13.
+In 2017/18, 394 homes were built in Boston Borough while 355 were completed in South Holland District.
 Boston Borough therefore exceeded its annual requirement whilst South Holland District fell short of it.

 Five-Year Housing Land Supply: The National Planning Policy Framework (NPPF) 2012 sets out a minimum requirement for local authorities to provide a five-year supply of deliverable housing land.
 Due to the trend of persistent under delivery of housing across the Plan Area, an additional buffer of 20% has been applied in both Boston Borough and South Holland District.
 This is in line with the NPPF and creates a realistic prospect of achieving the planned supply whilst ensuring choice and competition in the market for land.
-As of 31st March 2017, the five year housing land supply for South Holland District Council is 4.7 years.
-In comparison Boston Borough Council have a housing supply of 4.6 years.
+As of 31st March 2018, the five year housing land supply for South Holland District Council is 5.5 years and Boston Borough Council have a housing supply of 5.6 years.
 In the event that a Council cannot demonstrate a five-year supply of deliverable housing sites, it is required to consider favourably planning applications for housing, having regard to the policies in the National Planning Policy Framework.